Eastern Way

 On the east side of Pinks Hill, the road is hemmed in by what appears to be a short concrete wall.
 This was a World War II pill box: a small fort with an entrance in the undergrowth and a window at the front.
 It is of the very rare 'Type 25' (model "FW3/25"), and is the only remaining pill box in the Portsdown area.

-Beyond this, Eastern Way continues to rise and curves north, carving up the original Military Road in the process.
+Beyond all this, Eastern Way continues to rise and curves north, carving up the original Military Road in the process.
 The middle section of Military Road is now only accessible locally via Paradise Lane, as it has been totally isolated, but as it's a small lane through fields it doesn't have much that would be inconvenienced by this.
+The tiny width of this lane, and especially the part down the hill, gives some idea what these military roads would have been like before the council bought them.

 By the time Eastern Way reaches the roundabout known as the Wallington Interchange, the road is at a considerable height above the M27, leaving the motorway in a deep cutting, spoil from which was used to build J12 and the M275, which both encroach on seawater.
 The size of the cutting which the roundabout is built on is phenomenal: you can't really appreciate it under all the trees which have been planted, but instead you have to look at the top of the hill and imagine the line continuing across.